thewca/wca-regulations/wca-regulations.md

     - 9t1) If this makes a round no longer compliant with [Regulation 9p1](regulations:regulation:9p1), results of other competitors must not be removed.
     - 9t2) If this makes a round no longer compliant with [Regulation 9m1](regulations:regulation:9m1), [9m2](regulations:regulation:9m2) or [9m3](regulations:regulation:9m3), any subsequent round must not be removed.
     - 9t3) If any change occurs to the result of a competitor, such that another competitor should not have advanced to the next round, the result of the second competitor must not be removed.
-- 9u) A competition is considered to have ended if all the following requirement are meet:
+- 9u) A competition is considered to have ended if all the following requirements are met:
     - 9u1) All the scheduled rounds in the WCA website are completed.
-    - 9u2) All the listed WCA Delegates permanently leave the venue.
-Exception: the WCA Delegate may announce the end of the competition before all the listed WCA Delegates have left the venue (e.g. before the awards ceremony).
+    - 9u2) The WCA Delegate announces the end of the competition.
+If the WCA Delegate does not announce the end of the competition, at least one of the following conditions are required:
+        - 9u2a) All the listed WCA Delegates permanently leave the venue.
+        - 9u2b) The end of the calendar date in which the competition took place is reached.

 ## <article-10><solved-state><solvedstate> Article 10: Solved State